IsaacScript/isaacscript/docs/features.md

 ### <img src="/images/items/dead_eye.png" className="icon" /> Better API Accuracy

 - The Isaac documentation is wrong in a lot of places.
 Some functions are not implemented and some functions make the game crash.
-- The developers have never bothered to patch these things, but the `isaacscript` framework fixes everything for you.
+- Don't bother waiting for a patch - the `isaacscript` framework fixes everything for you.

 ### <img src="/images/items/clockwork_assembly.png" className="icon" /> Automatic Mod Reloading